oscarnunez1/bitconnect-4/README.md

 ![alt text](/images/bitconnect-4-README-md.png)

-*Bitconnect 4* is a bitcoin-themed remake of the original Connect Four two-player launched in 1974.
+*Bitconnect 4* is a bitcoin-themed remake of the original Connect Four two-player game launched in 1974.
 The game involves two players placing yellow or red bitcoin tokens down 7 columns comprised of 6 slots each.
 With a board total of 42 slots, players need to play strategically to connect 4 tokens either vertically, horizontally, or diagonally.
 The first one to Connect 4 wins the game!

 The audio integrated into game provides a realistic and dynamic sense of gameplay, and the restart button is there to play as many times as you'd like.
 The winner gets a nice little surprise at the end!